sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 back but never take a big leap to someplace else entirely.

-You end up on [a local maximum][localmaximum]: you're at a point that's higher than where you were before, but when you zoom out, you'd see that there are higher points.
+You end up on [a local maximum][localmaximum]: you're at a point that's higher than where you were before, but when you zoom out you see that there are higher points.
 The product is better than it was in a previous iteration but not yet the best one it could be.